Semi-Popular Matchings and Copeland Winners: Introduction

 \section{Introduction}

 Matching problems with preferences are of central importance in economics, computer science, and operations research~\cite{GI89,M13,RS92}.
 Over the years, these problems have found several real-world applications such as in school choice~\cite{APR05,APR+05}, labor markets~\cite{R84,RP99}, and dormitory assignment~\cite{PPR08}.
-We assume the input instance is a graph $G = (V,E)$ where the vertices correspond to \emph{agents}, each with a weak ranking of its neighbors.
-The goal is to divide the agents into pairs, i.e., find a matching in $G$, while optimizing some criterion of agent satisfaction based on their preferences.
+The input in such problems is typically a graph $G = (V,E)$ where the vertices correspond to \emph{agents}, each with a weak ranking of its neighbors.
+The goal is to divide the agents into pairs, i.e., find a matching in~$G$, while optimizing some criterion of agent satisfaction based on their preferences.

-A classical criterion of agent satisfaction in the matching literature is \emph{stability}, where no pair of agents mutually prefer each other over their prescribed matches~\cite{GS62}.
+A classical criterion of agent satisfaction in the matching literature is \emph{stability} which requires that there is no {\em blocking edge}, i.e., no pair of agents simultaneously prefer each other over their prescribed matches~\cite{GS62}.
 Stability is an intuitively appealing notion, but it can be too demanding in the context of general (i.e., not necessarily bipartite) graphs, also known as {\em roommates instances}.
 Indeed, there exist simple roommates instances that do not admit any stable matching~(Fig.~\ref{fig:Intro_Stable} and Fig.~\ref{fig:Intro_Popular_Roommates}).

-Popularity is a natural relaxation of stability that captures welfare in a collective sense~\cite{G75}.
+Popularity is a meaningful relaxation of stability that captures welfare in a collective sense~\cite{G75}.
 Intuitively, popularity asks for a matching that is not {\em defeated} by any matching in a head-to-head comparison.
 More concretely, consider an election in which the matchings play the role of candidates and the agents/vertices act as voters.
+Given a pair of matchings $M$ and $N$, a vertex prefers $M$ to $N$ (resp., $N$ to $M$) if it gets a more preferred partner in $M$ (resp.,~$N$).

-Given a pair of matchings $M$ and $N$, each agent votes for the matching in $\{M,N\}$ that it prefers, i.e., where it gets a more preferred assignment, and abstains from voting if it is indifferent.
-Note that being left unmatched is the worst choice for any agent.
-In the $M$-vs-$N$ election, let $\phi(M,N)$ be the number of votes for $M$ and let $\phi(N,M)$ be the number of votes for $N$.
+In the $M$-vs-$N$ election, every vertex votes for the matching in $\{M,N\}$ that it prefers and it abstains from voting if it is indifferent.
+Note that being left unmatched is the worst choice for any voter.
+In this $M$-vs-$N$ election, let $\phi(M,N)$ be the number of votes for $M$ and let $\phi(N,M)$ be the number of votes for $N$.
 Further, let $\Delta(M,N) \coloneqq \phi(M,N) - \phi(N,M)$.
 We say that the matching $N$ \emph{defeats} (or is \emph{more popular} than) the matching $M$ if $\Delta(N,M)>0$.
 A \emph{popular} matching is one such that there is {\em no} ``more popular'' matching.

 \begin{definition}[\textbf{Popular matching}] A matching $M$ is popular if there is no matching that is more popular than $M$, i.e., $\Delta(M,N) \ge0$ for all matchings $N$. \end{definition}